voxel51/fiftyone/docs/source/user_guide/plots.rst

     See :ref:`this page <evaluating-models>` for an in-depth guide to using FiftyOne to evaluate models.

-The example below demonstrates setting up an interactive confusion matrix for the results of evaluating the predictions in the ``predictions`` field of the :ref:`quickstart <dataset-zoo-quickstart>` dataset.
+The example below demonstrates using an interactive confusion matrix to explore the results of an evaluation on the ``predictions`` field of the :ref:`quickstart <dataset-zoo-quickstart>` dataset.

 In this setup, you can click on individual cells of the confusion matrix to